Planning interventions in a controlled pandemic: the COVID-19 case: Experiments in a comprehensive scenario

-Rate control appears more reactive in the early phase of epidemic.
-As already seen, due to its intrinsic delay in the control ring, HT control exhibits some initial oscillations, which are not observable when rate control is applied.
-Therefore, it should not be surprising that rate control leads to better performance indices at the end of the first year as shown in Table \ref{table2}.
-When the second variant start spreading, however, the rate-control strategy may over-react, forcing the system to work in over-restricted conditions for quite a long time (note that at the end of the three year-period rate-control is far from being completely relieved).
-HT control, instead, is able to automatically adjust its operational point, as effect of the mutated environmental conditions (smaller intrinsic lethality index of the variant and large fraction of vaccinated individuals, who are protected against serious/averse outcomes).
-At last, Figure \ref{fig:comprehensive}(c) shows the evolution of the epidemic when an implementable rough version of the HT control, denoted as Imperfect HT (IHT), is adopted.
-In this case the control dynamically selects the current alert level from the following finite set {\it green, white, yellow, orange, red, purple}.
-A different set of non-pharmaceutical restrictions corresponds to every alert level, determining a corresponding value of $\rho(t)\in \{1,2,3,5,12,15\}$ (note that intermediate values of $\rho(t)$ corresponding to different alert levels, need not to be perfectly known).
+We remark that these strategies, which tightly and precisely control either the infection rate or the hospitalization/ICU occupancy, are hardly implementable.
+However, they provide valuable insights.
+To shed light on more practical controls, we examine an implementable rough version of the HT control, denoted as Imperfect HT (IHT).
+Figure \ref{fig:comprehensive}(c) shows the evolution of the epidemic when the IHT strategy is adopted.
+In this case, the control dynamically selects the current alert level from the following finite set {\it green, white, yellow, orange, red, purple}.
+A different set of non-pharmaceutical restrictions corresponds to every alert level, determining a corresponding value of $\rho(t)\in \{1,2,3,5,12,15\}$ (note that intermediate values of $\rho(t)$ corresponding to different alert levels, do not need to be perfectly known).
 Every week a simple threshold mechanism is implemented to establish the current alert level for the following week, with normalized thresholds (with respect to $H_{\max}$ or $T_{\max}$) set respectively to $\{ 0.01, 0.1, 0.2, 0.4, 1.0 \}$.
 Any alert level must be maintained for at least three weeks before it can be decreased.
-Observe that despite the behavior of IHT does not significantly deviate from HT, a significant extra economic cost (especially for large values of $\alpha$) is paid for the effect of unavoidable oscillations between consecutive alert levels.
+Despite the behavior of IHT does not significantly deviate from HT, a high extra economic cost is paid for the effect of unavoidable oscillations between consecutive alert levels, especially for large values of $\alpha$.